Sometimes, a person may experience an itchy vagina during their period. This may result from hormonal changes or allergies.

 Hormonal changes

-The vagina contains a delicate balance of different bacteria and yeasts.
+The vagina contains a delicate balance of bacteria and yeasts.
 Changes in hormones can lead to changes in the relative levels of these microorganisms in the vagina.
 This can lead to vaginal itching.

 Sensitivities and allergies